alankct/Image-Denoising/README.md

 # Image-Denoising
+_How can we use neural networks to denoise images?_
-_How good are the U-Net and Autoencoder models at denoising images?_
+_Furthermore, how good are the U-Net and Autoencoder models at denoising images?_

 <h5>
   In this study, Alex and I tested the U-Net and Autoencoder models for Image Denoising—a task in computer vision problem that seeks to remove noise from an image in order to yield a cleaner result.